Sierra Leone Colony and Protectorate: Origins

 In the 1780s, London was home to several thousand freed slaves and Black Pioneers, who had gained their freedom fighting on the side of the British in the American Revolutionary War.
 After several avenues to employment were closed to them, many of the Black Poor ended up destitute, and received support from the Committee for the Relief of the Black Poor.
-This Committee eventually decided to persuade several hundred members of the Black Poor community to return to the continent of their ancestors.
+This Committee eventually decided to persuade several hundred members of the Black Poor community to emigrate to Africa.

 The Sierra Leone Resettlement Scheme was proposed by entomologist Henry Smeathman and drew interest from humanitarians like Granville Sharp, who saw it as a means of showing the pro-slavery lobby that black people could contribute towards the running of the new colony of Sierra Leone.
 Government officials soon became involved in the scheme as well, although their interest was spurred by the possibility of resettling a large group of poor citizens elsewhere.
 William Pitt the Younger, prime minister and leader of the Tory party, had an active interest in the Scheme, because he saw it as a means to repatriate the Black Poor to Africa, since "it was necessary they should be sent somewhere, and be no longer suffered to infest the streets of London".

 The British made an agreement with a Temne chief King Tom to have land on the coast for the settlement of freed slaves.
 In 1787, a naval vessel carrying 411 passengers, including freed slaves, Black Pioneers, their white wives, and mixed-race children, arrived on the coast.
 Opponents of miscegenation incorrectly labelled the white wives of these black men as prostitutes.
 The settlement became known as Granville Town.